Richmond Football Club: Premiership success (2017–2020)

 All-Australian selection.
 Three other Tigers received All-Australian honours: Alex Rance (fullback), Dustin Martin (centre) and Shane Edwards (interchange), and four more were shortlisted in the initial 40-man squad: captain Trent Cotchin, Josh Caddy, Dylan Grimes and Kane Lambert.
-Exciting young forward/midfielder Jack Higgins capped off a stellar debut season by winning Goal of the Year for his highly memorable scissor-kick goal against Collingwood in Round 19.
+Forward/midfielder Jack Higgins won Goal of the Year for a scissor-kick goal against Collingwood in Round 19.

 At the conclusion of the season, Richmond acquired former co-captain Tom Lynch via free agency on 8 October.
 Five players departed the club during the free agency and trade periods: Reece Conca left to as a free agent on 5 October, Anthony Miles and Corey Ellis were traded to Gold Coast along with a third round draft pick on 8 October in exchange for another third round pick, Tyson Stengle was traded to Adelaide in exchange for its fourth round pick on 15 October, and Sam Lloyd was sent to the for pick 64 on 15 October.
 In addition, Ben Griffiths retired in January to pursue a college football career in the United States and Shaun Hampson retired on 26 June, citing a chronic back condition.

 Richmond were looking to rebound in 2019 after the bitter disappointment of their unexpected preliminary final exit.
 They suffered various setbacks during the first half of the season, with several of their best players sidelined, most notably Alex Rance who suffered a career-ending ACL injury in Round 1 against Carlton.
 The Tigers were resilient in spite of their misfortune, winning six games in a seven-game stretch from round four to round 10.
 Despite a midseason slump where three losses on the trot dislodged them from the top eight, the Tigers re-emerged from the mid-year bye a different team and would not lose again for the rest of the season.
 They won their last nine games of the home-and-away season and finished third on the ladder with a 16–6 win–loss record, trailing minor premiers Geelong and second-placed Brisbane on percentage.